cli-config/cli-config/readme.md

 /usr/bin/git
 ```

-> CAUTION: Running the setup without these requirements will result in unknown consequences.
-Even though it is highly unlikely, in the event of any issues, I shall not be held responsible for any issues that arise from using this project in a way that it is not intended to.
-However, I can help with any Github issues raised.
+> Caution: Running the setup without these requirements will result in unknown consequences.
+If you have any issues, please raise an issue so we can solve it.

 ## Setup